Juxtaglomerular Apparatus: Overview, Structure, Function

 Frequently Asked Questions (FAQs)

-The so-called juxtaglomerular apparatus—the JGA—is one of the major mechanisms by which this takes place; it has two key functions: it regulates the blood pressure and maintains the glomerular filtration rate through constant monitoring of blood pressure and, on the other hand, sodium chloride, by releasing renin, which is responsible for the activation of RAAS.
+The JGA has two key functions: it regulates the blood pressure and maintains the glomerular filtration rate and, sodium chloride, by releasing renin, which is responsible for the activation of RAAS.

-The secretions of the JGA regulate blood pressure by secreting renin at low blood pressure or with a drop in the concentration of sodium chloride and hence activate the RAAS, which will cause vasoconstriction and an increase in reabsorption of sodium and water, thereby increasing the blood pressure.
+The secretions of the JGA regulate blood pressure by secreting renin at low blood pressure or with a drop sodium chloride levels and hence activate the RAAS, which cause vasoconstriction and an increase in reabsorption of sodium and water, thereby increasing the blood pressure.

 It is composed of juxtaglomerular cells, specialised smooth muscle cells in the afferent arteriole, macula densa cells in the distal convoluted tubule, and extraglomerular mesangial cells between the afferent and efferent arterioles.